cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 ---

 cloud.gov offers [aws-elasticsearch](https://aws.amazon.com/elasticsearch-service/) as a service hosted in AWS Elasticsearch and Opensearch.
-The Default is Elasticsearch version 7.4
+The Default is Elasticsearch version is 7.4
 ## Plans

 Service Name | Plan Name | Description | Number of nodes |